 No updates to report on Performance Measures this quarter.
 Total Projected Budget from All Sources N/A 78,000,000 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 23,000,000 EAST SIDE K-8 SCHOOL-The environmental review for this project is complete and HUD has approved the necessary funding.
 Core and shell construction has started for the mixed-use building.
-During the second quarter of 2008, LMDC continued to work with the School Construction Authority to finalize the Subrecipient Agreement.
-LMDC also met SCA and the general contractor's team to discuss reporting and other HUD requirements of the subrecipient agreement.
+During the third quarter of 2008, LMDC continued to work with the School Construction Authority to finalize the Subrecipient Agreement.